Our Lady of Caysasay

-Our Lady of Caysasay (Nuestra Señora de Caysasay) is a Roman Catholic image of the Blessed Virgin Mary venerated at the Archdiocesan Shrine of Our Lady of Caysasay in Taal, Batangas, Philippines.
+Our Lady of Caysasay (Nuestra Señora de Caysasay) is a Roman Catholic Title of the Blessed Virgin Mary associated with an image of the Mother of God venerated at the Archdiocesan Shrine of Our Lady of Caysasay in Taal, Batangas, Philippines.
 The image depicts the Immaculate Conception is believed to be one of the oldest in the country, originally discovered in 1603 by a native man fishing in the Pansipit River.
 The subsequent Marian apparitions documented by Spanish colonial church leaders were the first in the country; devotees today continue to attribute miracles to the Virgin.

-The image remains at its unrestored, original complexion.
-It was later given the title the "Queen of the Archdiocese of Lipa".
-The feast day of the image is celebrated every December 8—9.
+The actual image, which remains in its original appearance, was later named "Queen of the Archdiocese of Lipa".
+The feast day of the image and its title is every December 8–9.

 Description

 The wooden image measures 272 mm, shows the Virgin as tilting slightly forward, her hands clasped across her breasts below her right shoulder.
 One eye is slightly bigger than the other.
 It was found wearing a simple, red tunic gathered above its waist that billowed into huge folds around the ankles, and clad in a green shawl.

-The report and documentation of the apparitions of 1611—1619 and 1639, are unique in Philippine church annals as they are believed to be the first Marian apparitions in the Philippines.
-In those days, the country was under the autonomous Mexican vicariate; Father Casimiro Díaz, who reported the confirmation of the apparitions and miracles, was a deputy of the order's Mexican center.
+The report and documentation of the apparitions of 1611—1619 and 1639, are unique in Philippine Church annals as they are believed to be the first Marian apparitions in the Philippines.
+In those days, the country was under the autonomous Mexican vicariate; Father Casimiro Díaz, who confirmed the apparitions and miracles, was a deputy of the order's Mexican center.

 History

 Discovery

-Fresco inside Caysasay Church depicting Juan Maningcad catching the image.
+Fresco inside Caysasay Church, depicting Juan Maningcad catching the image.

-In the year 1603 in Caysasay, which was a small barangay of Taal, a fisherman called Juan Maningcad went out fishing.
-Instead of casting his net to the sea, he threw it into the nearby Pansipit River.
+In 1603 in Caysasay, which was a small barangay of Taal, a fisherman called Juan Maningcad cast his net into the Pansipit River instead of the sea.
 When he drew in his net, he caught a small, wooden image of the Blessed Virgin Mary less than a foot high.
-Though waterlogged, the image had a heavenly lustre, causing the pious Maningcad to prostrate himself and pray before the statue, which he brought home.
+Though waterlogged, the image had a heavenly lustre, causing the pious Maningcad to prostrate himself and pray before the statue, which he then brought home.

-The precise origin of the image and how it got to the river is unknown.
-One theory was that the image was cast into the sea off Batangas by the Spanish to pacify it during an expedition, and that it was somehow pushed upriver.
-Other opinions held that perhaps someone exploring the river had inadvertently dropped it, or that it came from China.
+The precise origins of the image and why it was in the river remain unknown.
+One theory is that the image was cast by a Spanish expedition into rough seas off Batangas during an expedition to pacify the waters, and that it was somehow pushed upriver.
+Another opinions are it was inadvertently dropped by someone exploring the river, or that it came from China.
 News of the image began to spread until it reached the parish priest, Fray Juan Bautista Montoya, and the vicar that represented the reigning King of Spain.
-They went to Maningcad's house to verify the story, and upon seeing the image, knelt down and venerated it.
+They went to Maningcad's house to investigate, and upon seeing the image, knelt down in veneration.